SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+24 May 2017:
+- Fixed: Login button did not appear when there is no saved facebook account

 22 May 2017:
 - Auto login works
 - Improvements to booking list loading time